angular/components/src/lib/stepper/stepper.md

 ```

 ### Linear stepper
-`linear` attribute can be set on `md-horizontal-stepper` and `md-vertical-stepper` to create
+The `linear` attribute can be set on `md-horizontal-stepper` and `md-vertical-stepper` to create
 a linear stepper that requires the user to complete previous steps before proceeding
 to following steps.
-For each `md-step`, `stepControl` attribute can be set to the top level
+For each `md-step`, the `stepControl` attribute can be set to the top level
 `AbstractControl` that is used to check the validity of the step.

 There are two possible approaches.
 One is using a single form for stepper, and the other is
 using a different form for each step.

 #### Using a single form
-When using a single form for the stepper, `mdStepperPrevious` and `mdStepperNext` has to be
+When using a single form for the stepper, `mdStepperPrevious` and `mdStepperNext` have to be
 set to `type="button"` in order to prevent submission of the form before all steps
 are completed.